-Together with the steel companies, Jernkontoret runs various political reform proposals.
+Together with the iron and steel companies, Jernkontoret runs various political reform proposals.

 Jernkontoret is a significant builder of networks, both on the national and international stage.
 Jernkontoret strives to be recognised as discussion partner with specialist expertise and a pillar of credibility.

-Together with the steel companies, Jernkontoret works to fulfil the steel industry’s shared vision for 2050 – "Steel Shapes a Better Future".
+Together with the iron and steel companies, Jernkontoret works to fulfil the iron and steel industry’s shared vision for 2050 – "Steel Shapes a Better Future".

 Jernkontoret leads the joint Nordic steel research.

 Research concerning the history of mining and metallurgy is also led by Jernkontoret.